 It’s especially important to speak up if you want to move around and look for certain items later on.
 This takes some thought and planning before the unit starts getting filled.
 Aisles will need to be created and boxes will need to be arranged so that all labels are visible.
 You should direct the movers whether you want furniture to be stacked.

 It can be tricky figuring out how much storage space you need.
 If your belongings already are organized and boxed up, this is easier to determine.
 But when in doubt, get advice from the facility.
 If you cut it too close and your belongings won’t fit, you’ll have two options (and none of them good):

-If you’re not sure everything will fit into your storage unit, line up one of the two options above in advance.
+If you’re not sure everything will fit into your storage unit, order a size bigger than you think you need.
 Having a backup plan will reduce stress and minimize cost, particularly if the movers are working by the hour.

 Typically, people move their things into or visit their storage units on the weekends or after work on weekdays.
 This might be the only time that fits into your schedule, but if you’re paying movers by the hour, you could cut down on the cost by moving during work hours on a weekday when fewer people are around to get in their way.